Geometries in perturbative quantum field theory

 for some algebraic $X$.
-The discriminant $B^2-4AC$ will be of degree $\leq4$ in all variables.
-In the next integration we may extract square factors in the root and only enter the elliptic setup if thereafter the argument of the root is of degree $\geq3$ in all variables.
+The discriminant $B^2-4AC$ will be of degree $\leq4$ in each variable.
+For the next integration we may extract square factors in the root and only enter the elliptic setup if thereafter the argument of the root is of degree $\geq3$ in each variable.
 Otherwise we schematically have the structure

-for some new $A,\ldots,F$.
-The root on the right hand side may be seen as residue of the integrand at $\alpha=-E/D$.
+The root on the right hand side may be seen as residue of the integrand at $\alpha=-J/H$.
 The general idea of quadratic denominator reduction is to use these structures to continue eliminating variables as long as the geometry of the denominator remains rational.

 \begin{defn}[Quadratic denominator reduction] Given a graph $G$ with at least three edges and a sequence of edges $1,2,\ldots,{|\sE(G)|}$ we define

 Suppose $^n\Psi^2_G$ for $n\geq3$ is of the form

 then we define